Quick Overview of Snowman Trek in Bhutan

 WHAT KIND OF GUIDE WILL I GET FOR THIS TREK IN BHUTAN?

 ANS: This trek demands a very professional and experienced guide.
-We provide very experience and the guide who has done multiple times.
+We provide very experience and a guide who has done it multiple times.

 WHAT ELSE CAN I DO FOR THIS TREK?

 You can also join the Snowman Race schedule for 2021

 WHAT IS THE CANCELLATION POLICY?

 ANS: For any last-minute changes please check our policy HERE

 Trekking Guide: Mr.Lal Bdr Rai have done this trekking 20 times and has very good knowledge about this Trekking route.
 He had in-depth knowledge of the place.

 Trekking Cook for Snowman Trek:

 Our Cook Kaka is a licensed and trained Trekking cook.
-Though he may not be a very good conversational list in English but he is well trained in cooking all kinds of meals.
+Though he may not be a very good conversational list in English he is well trained in cooking all kinds of meals.

 Trekking Equipment for Snowman Trek: